Electric field control of phonon angular momentum in perovskite BaTiO$_3$: Introduction

+While some material properties, such as the first-order Raman process, involve phonon excitations at a single point in the Brillouin zone, in this work we focus on physical phenomena that involve phonons at an arbitrary point in the Brillouin zone.
+For example, we are interested here in processes such as the ultra-fast electron and phonon dynamics following optical excitation of a material.
+Since optical excitations can occur at an arbitrary point in the Brillouin zone, the relevant electronic and phonon states also occur at arbitrary points in the Brillouin zone.

+Therefore, we need to consider here which group of materials will allow for phonon angular momentum at an arbitrary non-symmetric point of the Brillouin zone.
+If we restrict ourselves to the non-magnetic materials, then following Ref.~\onlinecite{classific_arxiv} we see that any non-magnetic material with a broken inversion symmetry will generally have a non-zero phonon angular momentum at a generic non-symmetric point in the Brillouin zone.
+Therefore, in this work we focus on non-magnetic materials with broken inversion symmetry.

-Non-centrosymmetric materials are either non-polar or polar.
-In the case of a non-polar material, such as WSe$_2$, the inversion symmetry is broken without any need to displace atoms away from the high-symmetry positions.
-Thus, phonon angular momentum arising in material such as WSe$_2$ will be frozen in the structure, without any way to control it.
-On the other hand, phonon angular momentum in a polar material, such as BaTiO$_3$, arises from the displacement of atoms relative to the parent (in this case, cubic) non-polar crystal structure.
-Therefore, depending on the direction and magnitude of the atomic displacements, which can be controlled in BaTiO$_3$ with an electric field, one can expect that phonons in the material will acquire different directions and magnitudes of phonon angular momentum.
-Consequently, all physical phenomena that rely on phonon angular momentum could then also, in principle, be controlled with an external electric field.
+Materials with broken inversion symmetry (non-centrosymmetric materials) are either polar or nonpolar.
+In the case of a nonpolar material, such as WSe$_2$, the inversion symmetry is broken but the material has no dipole moment.
+Therefore, the angular momentum of phonons that arises in a material such as WSe$_2$ will be frozen in the structure, without any way to control it by application of some external perturbation such as an electric field.
+On the other hand, the angular momentum of the phonon in a polar material, such as BaTiO$_3$, arises from the displacement of atoms relative to the nonpolar parent crystal structure (in this case cubic).
+Therefore, depending on the direction and magnitude of the atomic displacements, which can be controlled in ferroelectric BaTiO$_3$ with an electric field, it can be expected that the phonons in the material acquire different directions and magnitudes of phonon angular momentum.
+Consequently, physical phenomena that rely on phonon angular momentum could then also, in principle, be controlled with an external electric field.